stanford-crfm/BioMedLM/finetune/README.md

 ```

 ### Usage

+Note we are not providing the data.
+Demo versions of the `.jsonl` files are presented to show expected format.
+There should be one json per line for each example in the respective data sets for these tasks.

-For PubMedQA, go to `seqcls/` and run the following command:
+For PubMedQA and BioASQ, go to `seqcls/` and run the following command (change paths appropriately for task):
 ```bash
 task=pubmedqa_hf
 datadir=data/$task